daeMOn63/neural-intro/part1/README.md

 ```

 This seems to work !
+We picked large numbers there to maximize the effect of the sigmoid function and get results closers to the expected 0 or 1.
+This also works with numbers like 4, 6 and -1 but would produce outputs like 0.95 or 0.25...

 Let's draw this line on the first plot to see how it looks.
 We can get the line equation by resolving:
 ```